 Betly | April 27, 2022 |

-Back in 2018, Arkansas voters approved Arkansas Issue 4, which allowed the introduction of sports betting.
+In 2018, Arkansas voters approved Arkansas Issue 4, which allowed the introduction of sports betting.
 At the time, the state only had two functional casinos, but an expansion plan was also included in the initiative, so two more casinos/sportsbooks were set to be introduced.
 It is important to note that this issue only pertained to in-person sports betting, as mobile betting was still not allowed after this was passed.

 One of the other rules that the State Racing Commission enforces is remote registration, which allows them to create a betting account on a sportsbook without being present in that location.